khnshn/Experiencer/DEVDOCS.md

 - The policies defined in this version are "KNOWN" (`{ "NOT_MOVING", "WALKING", "RUNNING" }`), "UNKNOWN" (`{ "UNKNOWN" }`), ALL (`{ "NOT_MOVING", "WALKING", "RUNNING", "UNKNOWN" }`) and ML (see below).
 Respective conditions are define in [`/src/js/app.js`](/src/js/app.js) such that if e.g., a user is assigend "KNOWN" policy, notifications will be made only when any of `{ "NOT_MOVING", "WALKING", "RUNNING" }` are detected.
 - The notifications are sent according to an inter-notification time (named "cooldown" in the JSON-formatted config).
 When a notification is sent, the logic above goes to sleep until the `current_time >= last_notification_time + cooldown`.
 - For ML policy, Experiencer downloads a trained TensorFlow binary classifier and consults with before sending a notification.
 If `prediction <= 0.5` is met a notification is not sent, otherwise it is.
-- Experiencer utilizes `TensorFlow.js` library to download the model, make inferences, and update the model.
+- Experiencer utilizes [TensorFlow.js](https://www.tensorflow.org/js) library to download the model, make inferences, and update the model.
 The downloaded model is updated based on the user behavior.
 All relevant logic can be found in [`/src/lib/gb/download_handler.js`](/src/lib/gb/download_handler.js), [`/src/lib/gb/tensoer_handler.js`](/src/lib/gb/tensoer_handler.js), and [`/src/js/app.js`](/src/js/app.js)
+- The feature processing for updating the TensorFlow model is handled in the `function preprocess_1x16(time_since_start,time_since_prev_beep,speed,prev_reaction_to_beep,current_pa)` function in [`/src/js/app.js`](/src/js/app.js).
+- The label of the feature vector produced above is 0 when a moment is opportune (meaning that the participant has not reacted to the last notification within `OPPORTUNE_WINDOW`) otherwise it is 1.
+- The network operations for sending the self-report and physiological data is handled in [`/src/lib/gb/webservice.js`](/src/lib/gb/webservice.js).
+Every `WIFI_INTERVAL` the webservice queues the data that is stored on the watch and transfers them to GameBus sequentially.
+Upon a successful transaction, the data is deleted from the watch.
+- All the data is stored on the watch using IndexedDB the operations of which are all handled in [`/src/lib/gb/webservice.js`](/src/lib/gb/webservice.js).

 ## ✅ To Do

+### For the Tizen OS version (will be depricated)

+- Remove older tensorflow models when a new one is downloaded.

-- Develop a WearOS version
+### Develop a WearOS version with the following specifications:

-- ...
+- Utilize Samsung Privilleged SDK for ECG and SpO2 data access.
+- Include a [service](https://developer.android.com/develop/background-work/services) to handle background operations.
+- Follow the [GameBus developer portal guidelines](https://devdocs.gamebus.eu/gamebus-developer-portal/) for authentican and data transfer.